-For both varieties and both levels of control, cumulative tarnished plant bug populations were significantly higher in the May 19th planting date compared to all other planting dates (Figs. 1-4).
-Lint yields of cotton were highest at earlier planting dates and decreased as planting date increased for both varieties across sprayed and unsprayed treatments, with earlier planting dates also requiring less foliar insecticide applications for tarnished plant bugs (Table 1).
-Lint yields in the sprayed early variety ranged from 1696 lbs. of lint per acre to 1068 lbs. of lint per acre, while the sprayed late variety ranged from 1560 lbs. of lint per acre to 896 lbs. of lint per acre.
-For the unsprayed plots, the early variety yields ranged from 1224 lbs. of lint per acre to 641 lbs. of lint per acre, while the late variety ranged from 876 lbs. of lint per acre to 375 lbs. of lint per acre.
-DP0949B2RF had greater yield loss from tarnished planting dates and increased as planting date became later (Table 3) despite increased numbers of foliar insecticide applications made.
+Generally, as planting date increased later into the season, more foliar insecticide applications were required to maintain tarnished plant bug populations at acceptable levels (Figure 1).
+Tarnished plant bug densities reached levels above threshold early in the year due to migrating adults, but acceptable square retention was maintained, however, late in the growing season, tarnished plant bug populations peaked, and rarely were they able to be maintained below threshold (Figure 2).
+Lint yields of cotton were highest at earlier planting dates and decreased as planting date increased across all factors and both years, with earlier planting dates also requiring less foliar insecticide applications for tarnished plant bugs (Table 1).
+The early maturing variety yielded significantly more lint per hectare than did the late variety (Table 2).
+Sprayed plots yielded significantly more lint per hectare than unsprayed plots (Table 3).
+The difference in yield of the early variety comparing sprayed to unsprayed was less than the difference in yield of the late variety when comparing sprayed to unsprayed, causing a spray by variety interaction (Table 4).
+Percent yield loss was generally lower at earlier planting dates, and increased as planting date became later in the planting window despite increased numbers of foliar insecticide applications for tarnished plant bugs (Table 5).
+The early variety sustained less yield loss than did the late variety at each planting date due to tarnished plant bugs (Table 5).
 Based on these results together with the problems of controlling tarnished plant bugs in the Delta region of Mississippi, growers should manage for earliness in their crop.
-This includes using early maturing varieties, that minimize the amount of time the crop spend in the susceptible stages to tarnished plant bug damage, and planting during the optimum planting window to avoid late season population buildups of tarnished plant bugs.
+This includes using early maturing varieties, that minimize the amount of time the crop is in the susceptible stages to tarnished plant bug damage, and planting during the optimum planting window to avoid late season population buildups of tarnished plant bugs.
+These factors have the potential to make cotton production sustainable once again when used as part of a total management program.